 Ways to give

-There are so many ways that you can support the work of the St Stithians Foundation.
+There are so many ways that you can support the work of the St Stithians.
 All of the projects require time, effort and funds.
 Read more below for more information on how you can give or go straight to the donation portal.

 Annual or monthly pledges

-Should you wish to make a monthly contribution to the Foundation, kindly contact the Foundation Office for further details.More information on how to set up a stop order.
+Should you wish to make a monthly contribution, kindly contact the Fundraising Office for further details.More information on how to set up a stop order.

 Volunteering, donations-in-kind or of professional services